-- Ampthill Square - Harrington Square - Euston Square Gardens - Clarence Gardens - Munster Square - 7.14 St James's Gardens (which opened in 1788) was located between Hampstead Road and Cardington Street and has been demolished as part of the HS2 development site.
+7.15 St James's Gardens (which opened in 1788) was located between Hampstead Road and Cardington Street and has been demolished as part of the HS2 development site.
 The Gardens served as a burial ground until it was closed in 2017.
 A significant amount of archaeology was excavated from the Gardens including more than 50,000 human remains of which the majority have been re-interred in a Cemetery in Surrey.
 The three listed structures within the gardens have been relocated or placed in storage.
-This includes the Grade II listed drinking fountain which can now be found in the Churchyard of St Pancras Church. - 7.15 In addition, a number of other buildings within the HS2 boundary have been demolished.
-These include: - Grant Thornton House and One Euston Square - All buildings to the east of Cobourg Street including the Grade II listed buildings at 14 and 15 Melton Street and attached railings have been demolished. - The Locally Listed former Euston Underground Station is currently retained (as of 2025) but is expected to be demolished. - Buildings to the north of the Margarete Health Centre (formerly St Pancras Charity School), Hampstead Road including the Former National Temperance Hospital. - The former stables for the London and North West railway building located to the south of St James's Gardens and former printing works to the north. - 7.16 The following buildings that have been demolished were previously on the Local List. - 16/17 Melton Street, - 1 to 3, 59 to 67 Cobourg Street and 69 Cobourg Street (Bree Louise pub) - 108 Hampstead Road - 7.17 The majority of Euston Station area is located within London's strategic viewing corridors (see section 8 below for further analysis).
+This includes the Grade II listed drinking fountain which can now be found in the Churchyard of St Pancras Church.

+7.16 In addition, a number of other buildings within the HS2 boundary have been demolished.
+These include:

+- Grant Thornton House and One Euston Square - All buildings to the east of Cobourg Street including the Grade II listed buildings at 14 and 15 Melton Street and attached railings have been demolished. - The Locally Listed former Euston Underground Station is currently retained (as of 2025) but is expected to be demolished. - Buildings to the north of the Margarete Health Centre (formerly St Pancras Charity School), Hampstead Road including the Former National Temperance Hospital. - The former stables for the London and North West railway building located to the south of St James's Gardens and former printing works to the north.

+7.17 The following buildings that have been demolished were previously on the Local List.

+- 16/17 Melton Street,

+- 1 to 3, 59 to 67 Cobourg Street and 69 Cobourg Street (Bree Louise pub)

+- 108 Hampstead Road

+7.18 The majority of Euston Station area is located within London's strategic viewing corridors (see section 8 below for further analysis).
 The view of St Paul's Cathedral from Primrose Hill is protected, and the potential impacts of any new development on this view would be assessed using criteria set out in 'The London Plan' and the [London View Management Framework, GLA, March 2012](#).
 The EAP site is constrained by Protected Vistas identified in the London View Management Framework (LVMF), comprising Landmark Viewing Corridors of London Panoramas: 2A.1 (Parliament Hill summit to St Paul's Cathedral), 2B.1 (Parliament Hill east of the summit to Palace of Westminster), and 4A.1 (Primrose Hill to St. Paul's Cathedral); and Wider Setting Consultation Areas (background) of London Panoramas 5A.2 (Greenwich Park to St Paul's Cathedral) and 6A.1 (Blackheath Point to St Paul's Cathedral).

-Key policy changes in EAP Update Regulations 19 Submission Draft refers to responding to the scale and character of existing buildings, context as well as local views.
+Key policy changes in EAP Update Regulations 19 Submission Draft

-- 7.18 The EAP Update revised Strategic Principle 2 (Design) seeks to ensure that development proposals preserve or enhance heritage assets and their settings that are sensitive to change and to take account of LVMF policy in relation to the protected vistas that go across the Euston area plan boundary.
-The revised policy
+7.19 The EAP Update revised Strategic Principle 2 (Design) seeks to ensure that development proposals preserve or enhance heritage assets and their settings that are sensitive to change and to take account of LVMF policy in relation to the protected vistas that go across the Euston area plan boundary.
+The revised policy refers to responding to the scale and character of existing buildings, context as well as local views.